shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 7. Expand the **Select a connection** dropdown and select **+ New Connection**.

 8. The new browser window or tab will open.
-Select **Create** when prompted to create Common Data Service connection.
+Select **Create** when prompted to create Microsoft Dataverse.
 Sign in if required to complete creating the connection.

 9. Switch back to the previous tab where you were importing the solution.